CTJChen/studentprojects/nustar_and_xspec.md

 ```
 If you get any error messages here, try running nupipeline without any arguments, and set the parameters interactively.

-10. Once you've ran nupipeline (it takes a while), you can visually check the event lists by going into your outdir
+10. Once you've ran nupipeline (it takes a while), you can visually check the event lists by going into your outdir (look for \*\_cl.evt,  they are the event lists)
 ```
-ds9
+ds9 nu60061217004A01_cl.evt
 ```
+The \*.img.gz files in the original event\_cl folder can also be used to visually finding sources and select regions.

 11. The source we are interested in is called IC 750, note that it's not the two luminous sourcces in the center of the FOV, IC 751, but you should see some weak signal at the coordinate of IC 751 (which you can find out using services such as NED).
 Once you've located the weak source, make a source region and a background region.
 You should also create regions for one of the luminous IC 751 source, which can be used as a comparison.